Fa1rus/Coding-md/README.md

 # My Coding Journey 🚀

-## What I’ve Learned and Want to Share

-Hey everyone! 👋
+Hello, everyone! 👋

-This repository is a collection of things I’ve learned from coding.
-As I explore different programming languages, tools, and techniques, I want to document my journey and share it with others who might find it helpful.
+This is what I've learned from coding, and I want to share it with everyone.

-### Topics Covered
-- [Pointer](/Fa1rus/Coding-md/blob/main/Pointer.md) -> What is concept of pointer in C language

-I believe that learning is a continuous process, and by sharing knowledge, we all grow together.
-If you're on a similar path, feel free to check out my notes and contribute your own insights!

-Happy coding! 🚀

-# Coding-md
+I'm just a beginner programmer, eager to improve myself and grow in the world of programming.

+For now, **C** is the only language I understand, but I'm always learning and exploring new things.
+I hope this journey will help not only me but also others who are just starting out.

+Let's learn together! 💡